Package 'ecpdist'

 ecp_kmoment(k = 1, lambda = .1, gamma = .5, phi = - .2)[1]^2 # Variance.

-The conditional k-th moment of extended Chen-Poisson distribution
+The conditional k-th moment of the extended Chen-Poisson distribution

 Description